-Why do I Need a Bail Bond?
+Why do I need a bail bond?

-- The defendant’s full name
+- The suspect's name

 - The jail, city, and county where the defendant is committed